fabianmoss/intro-corpusmus/docs/source/4_jazz_solos.rst

 .. code-block:: python

-   import sqlite3
-   import pandas as pd
+   import sqlite3 # for working with databases import pandas as pd # for working with tabular data

    # create connection to database
    conn = sqlite3.connect("wjazzd.db")